Mangweli/PromoCode_RestAPI/README.md

 # PROMOCODE REST API

-This api is also hosted on
+This api is also hosted on http://3.83.87.196/
+API Documentation is located at https://documenter.getpostman.com/view/1825277/UVsHUoN4

 ## REQUIREMENTS
 $ php 8.0 and above